vtrgo/vtrgo-mobile/README.md

-# My React Native NFC Dashboard App
+#React Native NFC Dashboard App

 This project is a React Native app that reads NFC tags and displays binary data from an industrial PLC system in a user-friendly dashboard.
 It is built with the **React Native CLI** and runs on **physical Android or iOS devices**.